Minor in Health Promotion, Education, and Behavior

 Minor in Nutrition & Food Systems

-HPEB has partnered with the Center for Research in Nutrition and Health Disparities to offer students a Minor in Nutrition and Food Systems.
+HPEB has partnered with the Nutrition Consortium to offer students a Minor in Nutrition and Food Systems.
 This minor is appropriate for a wide range of majors (e.g., exercise science, psychology, teacher education, nursing, anthropology, international studies, political science, women’s studies, etc.) — not just public health majors.
 It includes courses that focus on production, processing, retail, consumption and disposal of food.

 This minor is designed to help mitigate the shortage of trained professionals by building your competencies in the areas of food system transformation, environmental sustainability, nutritional health improvement and social justice.